Study in Washington, District of Columbia

 International students interested in studying in Washington, D.C. have (in addition to amazing opportunities for intimate exposure to the American political scene and system) numerous top-ranked private universities and programs from which they may choose to pursue their education abroad.
-Among them are included American University, Corcoran School of the Arts and Design, The George Washington University, The Catholic University of America, Howard University, Gallaudet University, Georgetown University, Trinity Washington University, Columbus School of Law, Washington College of Law, Institute of World Politics, and the Paul H. Nitze School of Advanced International Studies (provided through the reputable Johns Hopkins University).
+Among them are included American University, Corcoran School of the Arts and Design, George Washington University, Catholic University of America, Howard University, Gallaudet University, Georgetown University, Trinity Washington University, Columbus School of Law, Washington College of Law, Institute of World Politics, and the Paul H. Nitze School of Advanced International Studies (provided through the reputable Johns Hopkins University).
 Universities in D.C. also often have career development programs to help ease students into the workforce.
 For example, American University’s Office of Career Development provides students with necessary resources and career connections for life after college and boasts a 99% satisfaction rate when it comes to student satisfaction with career advising.
 International students in D.C. will find themselves at a national center for health and medical research.
 In fact, there are over a dozen medical research facilities and hospitals located in the district alone.
-Some of the most notable medical centers in the area include the National Institute of Health, the Washington Hospital Center, the Walter Reed Army Medical Center, and the Children’s National Medical Center (one of the highest raked pediatric centers in the country).
+Some of the most notable medical centers in the area include the National Institute of Health, the Washington Hospital Center, the Walter Reed Army Medical Center, and the Children’s National Medical Center (one of the highest ranked pediatric centers in the country).
 The George Washington University, Howard University, and Georgetown University all have very reputable medical programs with associated teaching hospitals located in the area as well.